Evolution, Ecology, and Social Behavior Lab (Dr. Neuberg)

-- Gretchen Anderson (Research Analyst, American Association of Retired People)
+- G. Oscar Anderson (former Research Analyst, American Association of Retired People; now in nursing school)

 - Ayesha Boyce (Ph.D.
-University of Illinois at Urbana-Champaign; Assistant Professor University of North Carolina at Greensboro)
+University of Illinois at Urbana-Champaign; Associate Professor, Arizona State University)

-- Corey Cook (Ph.D., U. Florida; assistant prof., Pacific Lutheran University)
+- Corey Cook (Ph.D., U. Florida; Associate Professor, Pacific Lutheran University)

 - Christian Cornelius (M.D., University of Arizona College of Medicine - Tucson; Assistant Professor, University of Arizona College of Medicine)

-- Andrew Delton (Ph.D., University of California Santa Barbara; Assistant Professor, Stony Brook University)
+- Andrew Delton (Ph.D., UC, Santa Barbara; Associate Professor, Stony Brook University)

-- Shelli Dubbs (Ph.D., University of Groningen; Lecturer)
+- Shelli Dubbs (Ph.D., University of Groningen; Adjunct Professor, Benedictine University)

 - Maggie Evavold (J.D., William Mitchell College of Law; Associate Attorney at Gregerson, Rosow, Johnson, & Nilan Ltd.)